This is my

 God's choice is based simply on His loving intention to unite all in

-God has provided a complete salvation.
+God has provided this complete salvation.
 Believers can know they possess

-However, despite this real possibility, the believer need not fear
+However, despite this real possibility, the earnest believer need not fear

-away.
-Kept by the grace of God, he will successfully endure all trials
+falling away.
+Kept by the grace and power of God, he will successfully endure all trials

 Believers are able to rest in the assurance that nothing can truly

-This universal salvation, accomplished by God, is eternally secure for
+This universal salvation, accomplished by God, is ultimately eternally secure for

-everyone, through the death and resurrection of all, included in
+everyone, through the death and resurrection life of Christ.
+We are all included in the

-There is a resurrection of the just and the unjust, for the former a
+There is a resurrection of the just and the unjust; a

 I believe in the spiritual unity of all who truly believe in and know